fonttools/fonttools/Doc/README.md

 The fontTools project documentation updates continuously on Read the Docs as the project source changes.

-The documentation can be found at **TODO - RTD URL when pushed and available**.
+The documentation is available at **TODO - RTD URL when pushed and available**.

 ## Contents